Ibrahim-Bin-Shahid/Ibrahim-Bin-Shahid/README.md

 - 👋 Hi, I’m @Ibrahim-Bin-Shahid
-- 👀 I’m interested in honestly nothing
+- 👀 I’m interested in Edge AI Chip Design.
 - 🌱 I’m currently learning ML, CNNs, ASICs, Crypto.
-- 💞️ I’m looking to collaborate on Nero Rehabilitation by Brain Imaging.
+- 💞️ I’m looking to collaborate on AC Nano Processors.
-- 📫 How to reach me ...
-Say Jerry Jerry Jerry in the Mirror Three times.

 <!---
 Ibrahim-Bin-Shahid/Ibrahim-Bin-Shahid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.